RafflesiaKhan/rk-phd-blog/_posts/2021-05-06-dime-head-foot.md

 tags: [Introduction, Dime]
 last_updated: May 3, 2021
 sidebar: blog_sidebar
+feature_text: |
+  ## Summary
-summary: How to add header and footer to your dime application.
+  How to add header and footer to your dime application.
 permalink: dime-head-foot.html
 datatable: true
 toc: true